 Method three is one of compromise, which managers and supervisors should learn to use to their advantage.
-This method finds acceptable middle ground that, while not entirely satisfying either party, will satisfy to a degree the parties concerned.
+This method finds an acceptable middle ground that, while not entirely satisfying either party, will satisfy to a degree the parties concerned.
 Both sides give a little.
 Some people have this talent naturally, while others can learn it whether through online courses or on-the-job training.

 Another approach to conflict management is managing competition.
-This approach is opposite to compromising, because one side wants what they want to the detriment of the other side or the entire organization.
+This approach is opposite to compromising because one side wants what they want to the detriment of the other side or, the entire organization.

 Do not get the idea that all competition in the workplace is bad.
 Sometimes, depending on the personalities of competitors, a manager can use competition between employees to his/her advantage.
 These conditions, are unique and should be approached cautiously but have a high potential for excellent results.